schalkneethling/150days-of-html/content/book/day012/_index.md

 }
 ```

-Looking at the above, the assumption would be that the page would have a white background white dark text(because of the cascade) but, in a supporting browser(currently only Firefox), the page will actually have a dark background with white text.
+Looking at the above, the assumption would be that the page would have a white background with dark text(because of the cascade) but, in a supporting browser(currently only Firefox), the page will actually have a dark background with white text.

+## Live Sandbox

+{{< iframe iframesrc="https://codesandbox.io/embed/http-equiv-default-style-t87ie?fontsize=14&hidenavigation=1&theme=dark" width="100%" height="500" scrolling="no" class="code-frame" title="http-equiv, default-style live example" >}}

 > Note: Both stylesheets are still loaded by the browser but only the stylesheet set as default will be applied to the document.